Quicr/quicr-protocol-spec/moq-arch.md

 an instance of encoder output.
 For video ingestion, the RUSH publisher can assign the same groupId for all the frames generated between the I-Frames and the RUSH's frameID can be directly mapped to QuicR's object ID.
-RUSH multistream mode can be easily supported by publishing each frame over QUIC Stream indicated via QuicR API, since QuicR supports both the QUIC Datagram and QUIC Stream modes of transport.
+RUSH multi-stream mode can be easily supported by publishing each frame over QUIC Stream indicated via QuicR API, since QuicR supports both the QUIC Datagram and QUIC Stream modes of transport.